Umpiring is a challenging and exciting undertaking—getting started is the hardest part!

 Time spent studying the rules can add to the time dedicated to umpiring, but this is at the discretion each individual umpire.

-An umpire may work anywhere from one to 15 games per week from late March through October.
+High school contests yield around $52-64 for a single game, and Travel and Rec League games range from $50-60.
+An umpire may work anywhere from 1-15 games per week from late March through October.

-FVB will guide you through the entire process, which starts with contacting FVB.
+FVB will guide you through the entire process.

-Next, a uniform and equipment are required.
-FVB will walk you through this process:
+Next, a uniform and equipment are required, and can quite expensive.
+But FVB will walk you through this process and greatly minimize these costs for you:

 As an umpire in Illinois, your independent-contractor status makes these expenses tax-deductible.

 FVB encourages all members to be IHSA registered.
-Part of the IHSA registration process is an open book, 100-question examination.
+Part of the IHSA registration process is an open book, 40-question examination.
+FVB facilitates a class session to review the exam.

 As part of the FVB training, we hold test sessions with our new umpires to ensure they understand these examination questions.